RedHatQE/polarize/README.md

     }
 ```

-**NOTE** the @Requirement is not used at all, and indeed, I haven't heard of work for a Requirement importer as of yet.

 For testrun results, polarize also comes with a class XUnitReporter that implements TestNG's IReporter interface.
 By
 setting your TestNG test to use this Reporter, it will generate the xunit which is compatible with the XUnit Importer.